Joe Romm: Climate Progress and later years

 Romm was the chief science editor for the documentary TV series Years of Living Dangerously, about the impact of and solutions to climate change.
 The first season of the series in 2014 on the Showtime network won the 2014 Emmy Award for Outstanding Documentary or Nonfiction Series.
-Romm wrote "Climate Change 101: An Introduction", for the series' website.
+Romm wrote "Climate Change 101: An Introduction," for the series' website.
 A second season ran in 2016 on the National Geographic Channel.
 In 2015, The Weather Channel included Romm as one of "the world's 25 most compelling voices" on climate.
 That year, Romm also wrote the book Climate Change: What Everyone Needs to Know, a primer on the topic.
-Ralph Benko in Forbes magazine wrote that the "book ... lucidly presents the case both for deep concern and optimism".
-In New York magazine, David Wallace-Wells cited the book as an "authoritative primer".
-Romm's 2018 book, How to Go Viral and Reach Millions, "teaches everything from word choice to how to recast your scientific stories in ways that connect with people emotionally".
+Ralph Benko in Forbes magazine wrote that the "book ... lucidly presents the case both for deep concern and optimism."
+In New York magazine, David Wallace-Wells cited the book as an "authoritative primer."
+Romm's 2018 book, How to Go Viral and Reach Millions, "teaches everything from word choice to how to recast your scientific stories in ways that connect with people emotionally."

 In June 2019, Romm founded a progressive news aggregator, Front Page Live, together with Carl Cameron, Laura Dawn, Sunny Hundal, Helen Stickler and others.
-Romm was its first Editor-in-Chief.
-In 2023 he became a Senior Research Fellow at the University of Pennsylvania's Penn Center for Science, Sustainability and the Media.
+Romm was its first editor-in-chief.
+In 2023, he became a senior research fellow at the University of Pennsylvania's Penn Center for Science, Sustainability and the Media.
 He received a 2024 Ban Ki-moon Award for Environmental Leadership.
 Romm began a weekly podcast in 2025, together with his daughter, called Decoding Taylor Swift: A Storytelling Revolution, analyzing Swift's storytelling techniques and the use of poetic rhetoric in her lyrics to communicate and persuade.
-It has ranked as high as number two in the music category on Apple Podcasts.
+It ranked as high as number two in the music category on Apple Podcasts.
 The same year, he was lead author on the study "Are Carbon Offsets Fixable?"
 The study found that 90% of carbon credits fail to achieve real-world carbon reduction, and the credits' "intractable problems have persisted despite more than two decades of efforts at market reform and seem unlikely to be resolved"; it suggests that because they create a false sense of progress, they serve to delay policy action to reduce emissions.